 The Straight Leg Lift

-This lift technique is not recommended unless something is blocking you getting bodily close to the object, for example when removing items from the boot of a car or the back of a lorry.
+This lifting technique is not recommended unless something is blocking you from getting bodily close to the object, for example when removing items from the boot of a car or the back of a lorry.

 - Do not bend your waist.
 Instead, push your buttocks out to level your body down closer to the object.

 - Keeping your elbows tucked close to your body, reach out to grasp the object firmly.

 - Tighten your stomach muscles.
 Straighten your head and look forward to preparing for the lift.

 - Lift upwards and toward you.
 Straighten your back and extend your legs.